virtualsecureplatform/TFHEpp/docs/GL.md

    modulus in base `Bbar`.
 Small digit products are accumulated in a 384-bit accumulator for 128-bit parameters, or a wide signed limb accumulator for multi-limb parameters, and then rounded/rescaled.
 2. A switch input is decomposed in the primary base.
-Each evaluation-key RLWE row is independently decomposed in `Bbar`, multiplied by the primary digit, and recombined.
+At key generation, each unseeded evaluation-key RLWE row is independently decomposed in `Bbar` and stored as signed native digits, retaining both RLWE components.
+Evaluation expands one stored row at a time, multiplies it by the primary digit, and recombines the result; it does not decompose an evaluation-key ciphertext online.

 Evaluation keys are generated at `q * q0`.
 Their plaintext is `q0 * gadget * source_secret`; after DD recomposition, switching performs a